nextgis/docs_ngmobile/source/load_geodata.rst

    Data processing for creation of a new layer from tiles.

 You can check if the new raster layer was created successfully in the Layers tree panel.
-The newly created raster layer will show up first in the Layers tree (see :numref:`ngmobile_tree_layers_tms_pic`).
+The newly created raster layer will be shown up in the layers tree first in the Layers tree (see :numref:`ngmobile_tree_layers_tms_pic`).

 .. figure:: _static/tree_layers_tms.png
    :name: ngmobile_tree_layers_tms_pic